 With TBMR, a system configuration will be captured to the system during the installation.
-If this isn't triggered manually, run the supplied TBMRCfg.exe program from the script RunTBMR.cmd or ensure the TSM backup is configured to create the configuration as part of a Pre-Sched operation.
+If this isn't run automatically for some reason (e.g. the license is invalid or it times out etc.), run the supplied TBMRCfg.exe program manually from the script RunTBMR.cmd using the installed Start menu shortcut or ensure the TSM backup is configured to create the configuration as part of a TSM Pre-Sched operation.